hkmztrk/CytoscapeTutorial/README.md

 3. Go to Reports menu and select Custom Reports > Customizable Table.

 4. Choose the parameters you are interested in.
+To be able to define an interaction we need source and target nodes.
+Therefore, since we want to build a protein-ligand interaction network, our source/target node is protein whereas target/source node is chemical.